Request Request an Appointment Call Call Our Office Map Map Us

 Dental implant failure can occur at any point after having the posts surgically placed.
 In the short term, the jawbone might be unable to merge with the implants.
 This process, called osseointegration, can take up to six months, and if the implants have not become attached to the jawbone by that point, they’ll need to be removed.
 Osseointegration can fail for a variety of reasons, such as tobacco use, certain medical conditions, and physical trauma to the face, jaw, or mouth.

 The most common reason why dental implants might fail, though, is gum disease.
 Specifically, an infection of the gums surrounding the implant.
-This condition, known as peri-implantitis, often develops as a result of poor oral hygiene, and can occur several months, years, or even decades after dental implant placement.
+This condition, known as peri-implantitis, often develops as a result of poor oral hygiene and can occur several months, years, or even decades after dental implant placement.
 When the gum tissue that supports the implant becomes inflamed and damaged, it may no longer be able to keep the post in place, causing it to fail.

 Signs of a Failed Dental Implant

-No matter how long it has been since you received dental implants in Denton, you should contact our office if you experience any of the following symptoms of dental implant failure:
+No matter how long it has been since you received dental implants in Denton, you should contact our dental office if you experience any of the following symptoms of dental implant failure:

-• Discomfort or pain around your implants
+• Discomfort or pain around your dental implants

-• Difficulty chewing food with the implants
+• Difficulty chewing food with the dental implants

 • Swelling, bleeding, redness, or pus in that area of your mouth